 The old man who advances

-It 's true, in a judgment recently the Supreme Court has ruled that there is nothing wrong with "heap", disavowing such a standard that was introduced by INPGI well and that reduced the amount of pension for persons who receive an income from work of more than 20 thousand euro per year.
+It 's true, in a ruling recently the Supreme Court has ruled that there is nothing wrong with "heap", disavowing such a standard that was introduced by INPGI well and that reduced the amount of pension for persons who receive an income from work of more than 20 thousand euro per year.
 But frankly I would not go so proud of this judgment, nor call it "historic", as does the Journalists Union Retirees .
 In my opinion this is not a defensible judgment.
-And I can not give reason to those they blame the "old hands" of writing and instead of doing the "noble fathers" of this profession are transformed into "stepfathers" whose behavior, if only on the ethical, is decidedly objectionable.
+And I can not give reason to those they blame the "old hands" of writing and instead of doing the "noble fathers" of this profession are transformed into "stepfathers" whose behavior, if only on the ethical plane, is decidedly objectionable.
 We want to talk or continue to make like ostriches?